 \section{Introduction}

-Recently a number of different publications have reported high scores on vulnerability detection benchmarks using machine learning (ML) techniques \cite{feng-etal-2020-codebert, cotext, vulberta, ahmad-etal-2021-unified, fu2022linevul, buratti2020exploring}.
-The resulting models seem to outperform methods from other research directions (e.g. static analysis), even without requiring any hard-coded knowledge of program semantics or computational models.
+Recently several different publications have reported high scores on vulnerability detection benchmarks using machine learning (ML) techniques \cite{codebert_paper, vulberta, cotext, PLBART_paper, graphcodebert_paper, unixcoder_paper}.
+The resulting models seem to outperform traditional program analysis methods, e.g. static analysis, even without requiring any hard-coded knowledge of program semantics or computational models.
 So, does this mean that the problem of detecting security vulnerabilities in software is solved?
 Are these models actually able to detect security vulnerabilities, or do the reported scores provide a false sense of security?

-In order to be safely applied to real-world software systems, ML techniques for vulnerability detection need to be reliable and trustworthy.
-This is why researchers have tried to explore the capabilities and limits of machine learning techniques in ways that go beyond simple evaluations on benchmark testing sets.

-One approach to finding these limits is to create situations in which ML techniques fail to meet expectations.
-For example, it is possible to apply small semantic preserving changes to the input programs of a state-of-the-art model and then measure, whether the model changes its predictions and whether it still performs well.
-Examples for such transformations are identifier renaming \cite{DAMP, AVERLOC, Metropolis_Hastings, ALERT, CARROT}, insertion of unexecuted statements \cite{DAMP, CARROT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations} or replacement of code elements with equivalent elements \cite{27_transformations, 9678706}.
-The impact of applying these transformations to testing data has been explored for many different tasks in software engineering, and the results seems to be clear: ML techniques lack robustness against semantic preserving transformations \cite{ALERT, On_the_generalizability, 9678706, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, SPACE_adversarial_noise_to_embedding_layer, CARROT}.
+Even though ML4VD techniques achieve high scores on vulnerability detection benchmark datasets, there are still situations in which they fail to meet expectations when presented with new data.
+For example, it is possible to apply small semantic preserving changes to augment the testing dataset of a state-of-the-art model and then measure whether the model changes its predictions.
+If it does, it would indicate a dependence of the prediction on unrelated features.
+Examples of such transformations are identifier renaming \cite{DAMP, AVERLOC, Metropolis_Hastings, ALERT, CARROT}, insertion of unexecuted statements \cite{DAMP, CARROT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations} or replacement of code elements with equivalent elements \cite{27_transformations, 9678706}.
+The impact of augmenting testing data using these transformations has been explored for many different software-related tasks and the results seem to be clear: Learning-based models fail to perform well when testing data gets augmented using semantic preserving transformations of code \cite{ALERT, On_the_generalizability, 9678706, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, CARROT}.